elastic/search-ui/packages/react-search-ui/README.md

 [back](#components)

 Use this to handle unexpected errors.
-Any content passed to this Component will be shown unless an unexpected Error is thrown. it will then be replaced with an error message.
+Any content passed to this Component will be shown unless an unexpected error is thrown. it will then be replaced with an error message.

 Properties: